jack-werner/aws-glue-studio-custom-transform/README.md

 DynamicFrame.case_transform = case_transform
 ```

-Of course for your custom transforms you are can use the built in methods for DynamicFrames outlined [here](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.html), but there are visual transforms that correspond to nearly all of these in the Glue Studio UI already, so usually you are probably going to want to convert the DynamicFrame to a Spark DataFrame to get access to the lower level transform capabilities available in Spark.
+Of course for your custom transforms you are can use the built in methods for DynamicFrames outlined [here](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.html), but there are visual transforms that correspond to nearly all of these in the Glue Studio UI already.
+Usually you are probably going to want to convert the DynamicFrame to a Spark DataFrame to get access to the lower level transform capabilities available in Spark.
 To convert the DynamicFrame to a DataFrame, just call `self.toDF()` like this we do in the `case_transform.py` file:

 ```python
 df: DataFrame = self.toDF()